An animated short by Paul Schenk.

 Story, animation and music by Paul Schenk.

-Featuring the songs ‘Dreamworld’ and ‘The Hole’.
+Featuring the songs ‘Dreamworld’, ‘A bright sunny day for a 5-inch display’ and ‘The Hole’.

 In 2008, german biochemist Otto Rössler publicly criticized the Large Hadron Collider experiment in Geneva, the experiment of smashing atoms inside the world’s largest and most powerful particle collider.